Teaching-Class-Projects-Highlights/2026-Spring-CAP5638-YOUR-PROJECT-NAME/README.md

 # 🏆 Excellence in Innovation Award Program

-> **Top projects from this course are selected for permanent showcasing here on GitHub — complete with an official endorsement and a certificate you can proudly feature on your résumé!**
+> **Top projects from this course are selected for permanent showcasing here on GitHub — complete with an official endorsement and a course award you can proudly feature on your résumé!**

 ---